What to do in Stockholm, our must-sees and our itinerary to visit the city so you don’t miss a thing

 Where to eat? our list of restaurants

-If you don’t want to break the bank, we advise you to opt for the buffet options available at lunchtime in most restaurants, or to eat at Max, the Swedish burger chain, which offers some twenty vegetarian options.
+GOOD PLACE TO STA Y AHEAD: we advise you to opt for the buffet options available at lunchtime in most restaurants, or to eat at Max, the Swedish burger chain, which offers some twenty vegetarian options.
+We’re not big fans of fast food, but we still found the veggie burgers not too bad.
+The prices below do not include drinks.

-• Aryam: an award-winning ice cream parlour that’s certainly the best in Stockholm.
-With only a dozen flavors available, you’re bound to find what you’re looking for.
+- Aryam: an award-winning ice cream parlour that’s certainly the best in Stockholm.
+With only a dozen flavours available, you’re bound to find what you’re looking for.
 The 3 of us tried strawberry, pistachio (with the real pistachio color) and roasted almond (a delight) – Sødermalmdistrict

-Where to get a drink on a rooftop in Stockholm?
+Where to get a drink on a rooftop?

 Where to sleep in Stockholm?